doda25-team9/app/README.md

 - Pushes both versions to a container registry (requires `--push` instead of `--load`)

 Note: You cannot use `--load` with multiple platforms.
 Multi-architecture images must be pushed to a registry (like GitHub Container Registry or Docker Hub) to be useful.

-When someone runs `docker pull app:latest`, Docker automatically downloads the correct version for their processor.

 ### F4 Testing